 - 1. Log into your Student Portal - 2.
-Select Address Information then find If this information Is incorrect, click here. - 3.
+Select Address Information - 3.
 Fill out the blanks with the new information and click Request change. - 4.
 Your address change will be sent to a representative in the Student Success Center who will manually change your address.